Taking Action Together

 - Facilitate a culture shift which recognizes the need to examine and redistribute power and resources to achieve more collective and equitable practices.

-Below is a list of CLiP project advisory members who have contributed significant leadership to CLiP plans and activities.
-Some of these advisory members – Denise (LHION), Joelle (Nourish), Tong (CAWI), Odette (Oasis) and Maureen (CAAT) – represent the five partnerships/networks with a commitment to decentering power and applying anti-oppression frameworks who are sharing their stories, approaches/policies/procedures and current challenges towards the co-creation of new Ontario-based knowledge and tools.
+Below is a list of CLiP project advisory members who contributed significant leadership to CLiP plans and activities.
+Some of these advisory members – Denise (LHION), Joëlle (Nourish), Tong (CAWI), Odette (Oasis) and Maureen (CAAT) – represent the five partnerships/networks with a commitment to decentering power and applying anti-oppression frameworks who also shared their stories, approaches/policies/procedures and current challenges towards the co-creation of new Ontario-based knowledge and tools.

-In addition, regional gatherings are being organized in collaboration with local hosts who each offer strong and diverse leadership to regional event preparations.
+In addition, regional gatherings were organized in collaboration with local hosts who together offered strong and diverse leadership to the regional event preparations and programs.

 |Advisory Member||Organizational affiliation|